 The best season for Mount Kenya Trek

 Mount Kenya can be accessed all year round.
-Nevertheless, if you want the perfect weather then you should schedule travelling plans to January to March and June to October.
-Having done this, you will be avoiding the rainy period and get the one of the best weathers for great views of the mountain and its ecosystem.
+Nevertheless, if you want the perfect weather then you should schedule traveling plans to January to March and June to October.
+Having done this, you will be avoiding the rainy period and get one of the best weather for great views of the mountain and its ecosystem.
 But in general, the mountain weather is hard to predict many times, and all seasons can happen any time of the day.
 If you stick with the perfect seasons then you will get great value for your money.

 Huts on the Mount Kenya